davidgonmar/chat-ai/README.md

 ### ChatAI

-ChatAI is a simple clone of the ChatGPT webapp.
+ChatAI is a simple clone of the ChatGPT webapp using the new NextJS app directory.
 It can allow guests to use it, as well as people to login and save their conversations.

 ## Tech stack

-- Nextjs + TS for the frontend and API routes
+- Nextjs with app dir + TS for the frontend and API routes
 - Prisma for the database management
 - TailwindCSS for the styling
 - Due to compatibility with streams and React Query, state management is done with a mix of Zustand and React Query